www42/AZ-103-MicrosoftAzureAdministrator/Instructions/Labs/11b - Governance and Compliance (az-100-01b).md

 1. From the **Policy - Definitions** blade, navigate to the **az10001b - Tagging initiative** blade.

-1. From the **az10001b - Tagging initiative** blade, navigate to its **Edit initiative definition** blade.
+1. From the **az10001b - Tagging initiative** blade, navigate to its **Edit initiative** blade.

-1. Add the built-in policy definition named **Require tag and its value** to the initiative and set its parameters to the following values:
+1. Add the built-in policy definition named **Require a tag and its value on resources** to the initiative and set its parameters to the following values:

     - Tag Name: **environment**

     - Tag Value: **lab**

        > **Note**: At this point, your initiative contains two policies.
 The first of them evaluates the compliance status and the second one enforces tagging during deployment.

 #### Task 4: Evaluate tagging enforcement and tagging compliance.